Skip to main content

 The Screener answers, "Who may need more help or support?"

 The Diagnostic assessment is a fixed-form test of 40 questions.
-Track My Progress offers a diagnostic assessment for each grade level from PK through grade eight.
+Track My Progress offers a diagnostic assessment for each grade level from PK through grade twelve.
 There is a new diagnostic assessment for each of the four assessment windows.

 We suggest that all students take the universal Screener assessment.
 Students with red (and possibly yellow) scores could be considered for the Diagnostic assessment.
 After completing the Screener assessment, students will be placed into the appropriate grade level of the Diagnostic assessment.